matutter/foremon/README.md

 All subsections contain the same options.

-foremon supports multiple sets of files to watch and scripts to run.
-Sections in the config file matching `[tool.foremon.*]`, where `*` is the alias for the task, may be defined in addition to the default section.
+foremon supports multiple monitor and script definitions.
+Sections in the config file matching `[tool.foremon.*]`, where `*` is the alias for the section, may be defined in addition to the default section.

 To run these other sections specify the `-a [alias]` option.
 The `-a` option may be used multiple times or the `--all` option can be used to turn on all tasks.